-The selection panel will make their recommendation for the delegated authority's approval based on all the information received through the various assessments undertaken.
-The successful person will be the person who meets the work-related requirements, who is considered to be the most suitable for the job and is available to take on the role.
+The selection panel will make their decision based on all the information received through the various assessments undertaken.
+The successful person will be the person who competitively meets the work-related requirements, who is considered most suitable for the job and is available to take on the role.